devstermarts/PD-risset/README.md

 3. Depending on "b", amplitude powers seem to become erratic in such way that values generated on (lower) streams are glued to 0.841 (due to the +/- π clipping and following calculations in p(r)).
 The general question regards the intended flexibility of the parameters (or whether they need to be determined/ fixed depending on the source sample).

 ## Other
-A modular, 2 channel component version of this implementation can be found in the [PD-components](https://github.com/devstermarts/PD-components/blob/main/various/jaycee.pd) repository.
+The repo also contains a modular, 2 channel component version of this implementation ("jayceearr.pd") that can be used in compositions.